foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 Create your own application
 ***************************

-Here, it's your turn to create your own application in embARC OSP, taking a well-known simple ``hello world`` as an example.
+Here, it's your turn to create your own application in |embarc|, taking a well-known simple ``hello world`` as an example.

 * Goals

-    * Baremetal application based on embARC OSP
+    * Baremetal application based on |embarc|
     * Hardware: EMSK 2.2 - ARC EM7D Configuration / IoTDK
     * Print "Hello world from embARC" through UART at 115200 bps
     * Use GNU toolchain to running and debugging in the command line